 Campground reservations are accepted during the specified season dates.
 Campgrounds may be open before or after the reservation season on a walk-up basis.
 For more information on camping in the North Cascades visit, www.nps.gov/noca.

-No Show Policy: If you do not arrive at a campground or cancel the reservation by check-out time on the day after the scheduled arrival date, your reservation will be cancelled.
+No Show Policy: If you do no t arrive at a campground or cancel the reservation by check-out time on the day after the scheduled arrival date, your reservation will be cancelled.
 Staff will hold a campsite until check-out time on the day following the arrival date.
 On-site personnel may not be able to assist with reservations or cancellations.
-Please cancel your reservation if you are unable to use it to makes space available for others
+Please cancel your reservation if you are unable to use it to make space available for others.

 Customers may submit a refund request through their Recreation.gov profile within 7 days of the end date of their reservation.
 Customers may also initiate a refund request through the call center at any time after their reservation has ended.

 Fees: Applicable fees, such as reservation fees, service/cancellation fees, lottery application fees, and change fees, are non-refundable.